Parent/Carer Consultation Regarding Relationships and Sex Education (RSE)

 The Department for Education has made teaching of Relationships and Sex Education (RSE) and Health Education compulsory in all secondary schools since September 2020 and Cheam was an early adopter of the new statutory requirements.
 However, due to the pandemic the compulsory implementation of this curriculum was delayed to Summer 2021.
 Most of this programme is delivered through our Personal, Social, Health and Economic (PSHE) education programme through LIFE lessons.

-We have made updates to our curriculum for 2022-2023 to ensure that our curriculum explicitly educates our students about sexual abuse and sexual harassment following the Ofsted review of sexual abuse in schools and colleges in the wake of the Everyone's Invited website and the murder of Sarah Everard in 2021.
+We made updates to our curriculum for 2022-2023 to ensure that our curriculum explicitly educates our students about sexual abuse and sexual harassment following the Ofsted review of sexual abuse in schools and colleges in the wake of the Everyone's Invited website and the murder of Sarah Everard in 2021.

 Part of our responsibility is to consult with you on our proposed sequence of delivery and take into account your feedback in our plans.
 Although we must teach all of the topics that are included in our RSE curriculum, the order in which we teach them is negotiable.